Georgia Southern 26, Florida 20

 Kevin Ellison had each of his three pass attempts fall incomplete but ran for 118 yards and two touchdowns for Georgia Southern (7-4), which averaged 7.9 yards per carry.
 William Banks fell just short of becoming the third 100-yard rusher of the day with 94 yards and a score on 11 carries.

-Skyler Mornhinweg went 14-for-24 for 115 yards and two touchdowns in his second career start but had two passes from the Eagles’ 14-yard-line fall incomplete as time ran out.
+Skyler Mornhinweg went 14-for-25 for 122 yards and two touchdowns in his second career start but had two passes from the Eagles’ 14-yard-line fall incomplete as time ran out.
 Kelvin Taylor rushed for 92 yards for Florida (4-7), which will not earn bowl eligibility and is guaranteed its first losing season since 1979.

 Florida took a 10-0 lead when Mornhinweg hit Patton with a 3-yard TD pass after the Gators had forced a fumble deep in Georgia Southern territory.
 The Eagles cut it to 10-7 at the break on Ellison’s 45-yard TD run with 2:01 left in the second quarter and took a 14-10 edge when Ellison’s 1-yard sneak capped a 75-yard drive to open the third.

-Note: (Updated: Updated Mornhinweg’s passing stats in 3rd graph. ...
-Minor edits.)